tabokie/hi-note/docs/learn-to-be-hired/programming.md

     -   own stack and regisster
 -   Coroutine
     -   Motivation
+        -   control flow is consistent with logical flow
             -   block to wait for logical event
             -   or asynchronous callback which require additional state
                 -   state in closure
-    -   control flow is consistent with logical flow
+        -   lightweight switch: frequency and dataload and userspace
     -   Application
         -   Syntex Parser: `while(true): readToken(); go Parse();`
         -   State Machine